 You will need to attach your completed DMP to your ethical approval application.
 (PEOS advice webpages)

 The Doctoral College's Researcher Development Programme on the DLE has a few examples for PGR use.
-You can also view shared DMPs via the DMP Online tool from the DCC.
-Alternatively, the DCC has a list of sample plans on their web pages from different funders, including some 'bad' examples with comments on this page
+You can also view shared DMPs via the UoP DMP Online tool.
+Alternatively, the DCC has a list of sample plans on their web pages from different funders, including some 'bad' examples with comments, accessible via the DMP Examples and Guidance link on the left of this page.